balintbiro/numt_mining/README.md

 - If no gDNA and/or mtDNA available, a subfolder called problem_reports with the organism name will be created inside the results folder.
 Separated txt files will be written in the problem reports folder with the corresponding organism names.

+duplicate_mt.py

+- Get the mitochondrial sequence from mt.fa and create a duplicated version (d_mt) of it
+- Write the d_mt.fa file

 alignment.py

 - Create mtDNA permutations (reversed and doubled).
 - Build the required LASTAL database.
-- Do the alignment between gDNA and reversed mtDNA.
-- Get the e-value threshold.
 - Align double mtDNA and gDNA.
-- Filter the alignment based on the precomputed e-value threshold.